 When it comes to settings, the Air Purifier does share a couple of features with its Instant Pot cousins.
 Notably, it’s smart, designed for ease of use with a simple learning curve for busy users that want results fast.
 A particulate sensor tests the air for particulates and automatically adjusts the fan speed for the best results, while a light sensor quiets things down and turns off the display when the environment gets dark so the purifier can keep on working without creating a disturbance.
 When the display is on, it can show current air quality with a color mode, or provide alerts for when filters need to be replaced.

-To be clear, the many modern smart air purifiers, which also offer similar features like multi-level HEPA filtration, carbon filters, ionic filters, and replacement alerts — but the hands-off features do make it particularly easy to use, and the proven testing with COVID-19 lends some assurance that’s a good fit for 2021.isn’t particularly different from
+To be clear, the Instant Air Purifier isn’t particularly different from many modern smart air purifiers, which also offer similar features like multi-level HEPA filtration, carbon filters, ionic filters, and replacement alerts — but the hands-off features do make it particularly easy to use, and the proven testing with COVID-19 lends some assurance that’s a good fit for 2021.